danhunsaker/calends-php/README.md

 Supported conversions include `DateTime` (plus a few derivatives, like `Carbon\Carbon`, `Jenssegers\Date\Date`, and `Moment\Moment`), `IntlCalendar` (which of course means `IntlGregorianCalendar`, too), and `League\Period\Period`.
-Of course, since `IntlCalendar` and `Period` both require at least PHP 5.5, you won't be able to convert to/from these in 5.4.
+Of course, since `IntlCalendar` requires at least PHP 5.5, you won't be able to convert to/from it or `IntlGregorianCalendar` in 5.4.
 But see below for how to add support for other date/time classes.

 ### Storage ###